FER vs. GGG: A Head-to-Head Stock Comparison

 Machinery Industry

-GGG’s Current Ratio of 3.55 is in the upper quartile for the Machinery industry.
-This signifies a strong liquidity position, suggesting the company is well-equipped to cover its immediate liabilities compared to its peers.
+GGG’s Current Ratio of 3.55 is exceptionally high, placing it well outside the typical range for the Machinery industry.
+This indicates a very strong liquidity position, though such a high ratio may also suggest that the company is not using its assets efficiently to generate profits.

 Debt-to-Equity Ratio (MRQ)